Our suppliers and how we choose them

 SUSTAINABLE MATERIALS & FABRICS

 As a conscious denim brand, we seek to make our products using the most premium-quality fabrics and materials in the world.
-We believe that in order to make the best possible garments, you have to start with an excellent foundation, which includes using sustainable and high-caliber fabrics such as BCI cotton, hemp and Tencel.
+We believe that in order to make the best possible garments, you have to start with an excellent foundation, which includes using sustainable and high-calibre fabrics such as hemp and Tencel.

 We strive to use sustainable and circular materials in our collections whenever possible.
 For example, our new labels are made from recycled polyester and all of our hangtags are FSC-certified, meaning the paper used to make them was collected from an ethical source.